 Effective board representatives

-What resources were needed
+What resources were needed?

 Between 2014 and 2020, the York and North Yorkshire LEP invested £220 million in the region.
 This supported a range of work, from flood defence improvements to digital connectivity and green public transport.
 The LEP used core funding from central government to fund its circular economy work.

 The Circular Economy Strategy was developed collaboratively.
 Internally, the LEP has created the dedicated role of Circular Economy Officer and a cross-cutting group, the "C-Team", tasked with embedding circular economy principles across all the LEP’s core teams and activities.
-Externally, it has established a Circular Economy Steering Group made up of key stakeholders and influencers.
+Externally, it's established a Circular Economy Steering Group made up of key stakeholders and influencers.